ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

     --licenseKey=<license_key>
 ```

-If your installation supports multiple SiteAccesses with different customer IDs,
+If your installation hosts multiple SiteAccesses with different customer IDs,
 you must run the export separately for each of the `<site_access_name>`/`<customer_id>` pairs.

 The bundle exporter collects all content related to the `<site_access_name>`/`<customer_id>`